NTTLimitedRD/plumbery/docs/fittings.rst

 When the target virtual machine will boot, the token will be made available in every user sessions.

 Please note that this is probably a very lazy approach, that does induce security risks.
-In the situation described before, the right way to do it would be to get a separate token for the new machine, instead of sharing a secret from your own machine.
+In the situation described before, you should get a separate token for the new server, instead of sharing a secret from your own machine.
 You have been warned.

 Dynamic variables